-Figure 1.1 Flow chart for ACTF operation
+Figure 1.2 Flow chart for ACTF operation

 The "ACTF boot loader" resides in the 256KW on-board Flash chip (29F400).
 At power-on or RESET, the "ACTF" will check the STEP 2 jumper.
 If STEP 2 jumper is not installed, the ACTF menu will be sent out from serial port0 at 19200 baud.
-If STEP 2 jumper is installed, the 586Drive will check for a valid battery back-up.
-If present, it will go to the jump address stored in the CPU's 114 bytes of general purpose RAM.
-Without a valid battery back up, it will write the address 0x80000 to the inernal RAM, and then go to that address.
+If STEP 2 jumper is installed, the $\mathbf{5P}$ will check for a valid battery back-up.
+If present the $\mathbf{5P}$ will go to the jump address stored in the CPU's 114 bytes of general purpose RAM.
+Without a valid battery back up, the $\mathbf{5P}$ will write the address 0x80000 to the inernal RAM, and then go to that address.

-There is a 32-pin ROM socket on the 5D.
+There is no ROM socket on the 5P.
 The user's application program must reside in SRAM for debugging in STEP1, reside in battery-backed SRAM for the standalone field test in STEP2, and finally be programmed into Flash for a complete product.
 For production, the user must produce an ACTF-downloadable HEX file for the application, based on the DV-P. The "STEP2" jumper (J2 pins 38-40) must be installed for every production-version board.